@meta

 SysLog

-: A log object containing the time-series data of the simulation.
+: A log of the complete simulation.

 Low-Level Simulation and Analysis